anthropo5/filemover/README.md

+Scroll to bottom to find out what I use in this project.

 # filemover
 Application moves files from main-folder to sub-folder depending on file extension.
 You have to define main-folder, sub-folders and extensions in "config.yml".